dat3Cph/material/flow5/week1-getting-started/ReactExercise1.md

 ];
 ```

-In `File3.js`, import persons  and add a new functional Component (below the Welcome Component) called WelcomePerson.
+In `File3.js`, import persons  and add a new functional Component (below the Welcome Component) called `WelcomePerson`.

 This component should take a full person object as parameter/props and it should render firstName, lastName and email for this person.